BinaryIgor/Smart-Query/README.md

 System.out.println(query.values());
 ```
 ## Active record
-There is a ActiveRecord base class, which can be used to create table specific extensions.
-Example:
+There is an ActiveRecord base class, which can be used to create table specific extensions.
 ```java
 package com.iprogrammerr.smart.query.example;